amanbinepal/diabetes-classification/README.md

 Python and all packages listed in environment.yml

 ## License

+The original diabetes health indicators dataset used in this project is licensed under the Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication by Alex Teboul.
+This means the data is free to use for any purpose without restriction.

 The Diabetes Health Predictor report and analysis contained herein are licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 See the LICENSE.md file for more information.
 If re-using or re-mixing please provide attribution and link to this repository.